ViciousProxy/ViciousProxy/README.md

-- 👋 Hi, I’m @ViciousProxy
+- 👋 Hi, I’m Mr Proxy
 - 👀 I’m interested in ...
+Cyber Programming
 - 🌱 I’m currently learning ...
+Artificial Intelligence and robotics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... building an AI
-- 📫 How to reach me ...
+- 📫 How to reach me ... viciousproxy@gmail.com

 <!---
 ViciousProxy/ViciousProxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.